akshaitr/html-concepts/README.md

 <meta property="og:site_name" content="JS Concepts" />
 ```

+Without these tags, platforms try to auto-generate a preview — usually poorly.

 📢 NOTES:

 > `og:image` should be at least 1200×630 pixels for best display across platforms.
-Without Open Graph tags, platforms will try to auto-generate a preview — usually poorly.
+Must be a full absolute URL, not a relative path.
+Test your tags with Facebook's Sharing Debugger, LinkedIn's Post Inspector, or Twitter's Card Validator.

 ### Twitter Card tags